The problem Link to heading

 For some time I thought I was doing great - I was shipping a ton of changes in small increments across the stack and our infrastructure.
 We had Infrastructure as a Code (IaaS) in place which allowed us to iterate quickly on things.
 Whenever something was broken, I was on it!
 Whenever someone needed my assistance, I was fixing it.
 My cycle time for fixing things was short and I was proud to show our engineers how one could work truly in short cycles and get a ton of Shit Done(tm).
 I was fixing business problems at amazing speed - I thought I had reached a global optimum at work!

-However, there were two problems I was seeing; I was a bottleneck, and I was increasingly stressed:
+However, there were two problems I was beginning to see; I was a bottleneck, and I was increasingly stressed:

 “Bottleneck?”, you might think.
 I was definitely not a bottleneck when it came to cycle time of tasks picked up.
 However, there was an increasing realization that I was a knowledge bottleneck; Our engineering organization did not know SRE practices and had very little operations knowledge.
 A lot of work had to be done by me - either because I knew how it would be done, or because it would be done faster.